dbutz/SchoolSite-Pro-Docs/dataManagement/whatData.md

 Each of the three dataset attributes must be precisely defined in order to run the application.
-To learn about field/attribute definitions required for SchoolSite, refer to the topic "How to Create Your Own Data".
+To learn about field/attribute definitions required for SchoolSite Pro, refer to the topic "How to Create Your Own Data".

 **See Also:**